Burnley Bus Company: Mainline

-Ribble Country

-In partnership with Lancashire County Council, the Ribble Country brand was introduced in May 2021 – creating 50 jobs in the local area.
-The brand encompasses a number of council-contracted services running in and around Burnley, Clitheroe and Pendle.
-Services are operated by a fleet of Mellor Strata minibuses, branded in a two-tone orange and cream livery.
-Features include audio-visual next stop announcements.
-The brand is a nod to the heritage of the routes, once operated by Ribble Motor Services, with interior branding showcasing the locally well-known Betty's Bus – named after local driver.

 The Witch Way

 The Witch Way is a flagship service, which operates between Burnley and Manchester via Rawtenstall and M66.
-The service is operated by a fleet of high-specification Alexander Dennis Enviro 400 MMC double-deck vehicles, which were introduced into service in December 2020 and replaced the former allocation of Volvo B9TL/Wright Gemini 2 double-deck vehicles, which were introduced in October 2013.
-Vehicles are branded in a two-tone orange and black livery, with features including free WiFi, USB and wireless charging, tables and audio-visual next stop announcements voiced by Coronation Street actress, Jennie McAlpine.
+The service is operated by a fleet of high-specification Alexander Dennis Enviro 400 MMC double-deck vehicles, which were introduced into service in December 2020, replacing the former allocation of Wright Eclipse Gemini 2 bodied Volvo B9TL double-deck vehicles introduced in October 2013.
+Vehicles are branded in a two-tone orange and black livery, with features including free WiFi, USB and wireless charging, tables and audio-visual next stop announcements voiced by Coronation Street actress Jennie McAlpine.

+Former Services and Brands

+CityZap

+In November 2017, a limited-stop express service running directly between Leeds and Manchester via the M62 was introduced, branded as CityZap.
+Similar to the other CityZap service between York and Leeds operated by sister company Yorkshire Coastliner, the service aimed to attract motorists and provide a competitive alternative to the railway.

+The service was notable for its use of sat-nav equipment to choose the quickest route and avoid congestions.

+The service operated with a fleet of four Wright Eclipse Urban 2 bodied Volvo B7RLE vehicles, branded for the route in a silver/red livery, and featured free WiFi and USB charging capabilities.

+The service was withdrawn in July 2018, owing to low passenger numbers.

 Fleet and operations

 Depots

-As of April 2022, the company operates from a single depot in Burnley (Queensgate), which it shares with Rosso.
+As of April 2022, the company operates from a single depot in Burnley, which it shares with Rosso.

 Vehicles

-As of April 2022, the fleet consists of 81 buses.
-The fleet consists of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Optare and Volvo, as well as minibuses manufactured by Mellor.
+As of March 2024, the fleet consists of 79 buses.
+The fleet consists of diesel-powered single and double-deck buses manufactured by Wrightbus, Plaxton, Alexander Dennis and Optare, as well as minibuses manufactured by Mellor.